microsoft/AI-Robot-Challenge-Lab/README.md

 # Getting started

 Microsoft Bot Framework and Cognitive Services provide a platform to develop intelligent bots.
-Bot Framework allows us to develop bots in different languages and by adding congitive services to the bot, we are able to make our bot smart and have capabilities like language understanding, image recognition, text recognition, translation and more.
-In this lab we will create a simple bot and well make this bot to communicate with a physical robot using natural language and Computer Vision for image recognition.
+Bot Framework allows us to develop bots in different languages and by adding congnitive services to the bot, we are able to make our bot smart and have capabilities like language understanding, image recognition, text recognition, translation and more.
+In this lab we will create a simple bot and make it communicate with a physical robot using natural language and Computer Vision.

 ## Setup your Azure resources

 ### Setup your Azure subscription

 This lab **requires** an Azure subscription.
-If you delete the resources at the end of the session, total charges will be less than $1 so we strongly recommend using an existing subscription if available.

 If you need a new Azure subscription, then there are a couple of options to get a free subscription: